gitless-vcs/gitless/README.md

-- Finally, if you don't want [Travis]( https://travis-ci.org/sdg-mit/gitless "Travis") to be mad at you, check that tests pass in Python 2.7 and 3.2+.
+- Finally, if you don't want [Travis]( https://travis-ci.org/sdg-mit/gitless "Travis") to be mad at you, check that tests pass in Python 3.6+.
 Tests can be run with:
   ```
-  pip install nose
-  nosetests # run tests other than end-to-end tests
-  nosetests ./gitless/tests/test_e2e.py # run end-to-end tests
+  python -m unittest discover gitless/tests
   ```